milaboratory/mixcr/doc/assemble.rst

 2. If clonal sequence contains at least one nucleotide with low quality (less than ``badQualityThreshold`` parameter value), then this record will be deferred for further processing by *mapping procedure*.
-If percent of low quality nucleotides in deferred record is greater than ``maxBadPointsPercent`` parameter value, then this record will be finally dropped.
+If fraction of low quality nucleotides in deferred record is greater than ``maxBadPointsPercent`` parameter value, then this record will be finally dropped.
 Records with clonal sequence containing only good quality nucleotides are used to build core clonotypes by grouping